selvakamalm/TransportManagementSystem/README.md

 --> **SQL Server Management Studio (SSMS)** - Database Administration

 ## Future Development
---> Development of a web-based interface integration with frontend frameworks with Angular
+--> Development of a web-based interface integration with frontend frameworks with **Angular**

---> Implementation of an ASP.NET Web API to expose backend functionality
+--> Implementation of an **ASP.NET Web API** to expose backend functionality

---> Addition of authentication and role-based access control

 --> Extension of transport management features, including driver and route management